 What is the effect of hydroxyurea on clinical outcomes (changes in pain crises, life-threatening illnesses, survival, haemoglobin levels, quality of life and side effects) in people with sickle cell disease (SCD) of any genotype?

-SCD is an inherited genetic disorder that creates problems with haemoglobin (the substance in red blood cells that carries oxygen around the body).
-The disease can be inherited in different ways; people can inherit two sickle genes (HbSS genotype) or they can inherit the sickle gene from one parent and a different haemoglobin gene (such as haemoglobin C (HbSC genotype) or a beta thalassaemia gene (HbSβ+ or HbSβºthal genotype)) from the second parent.
+Sickle cell disease (SCD) is an inherited genetic disorder that creates problems with haemoglobin (the substance in red blood cells that carries oxygen around the body).
+The disease can be inherited in different ways; people can inherit two sickle genes (HbSS genotype) or they can inherit the sickle gene from one parent and a different haemoglobin gene such as haemoglobin C, resulting in the HbSC genotype, or a beta thalassaemia gene from the second parent, which gives rise to HbSβ+ or HbSβºthal.

-We included eight studies (899 adults and children with SCD (HbSS, HbSC or HbSβºthal genotypes)).
+We included nine randomised studies (1104 adults and children with SCD (HbSS, HbSC or HbSβºthal genotypes)).
 Studies lasted from six to 30 months.

 Key results and quality of the evidence

 In five studies, 784 adults and children with SCD were randomly selected to receive hydroxyurea or placebo.
 In two studies, 254 children with SCD, who were also at an increased risk of having a first or second stroke, were randomly selected to receive hydroxyurea and phlebotomy (collection of blood) or blood transfusion and chelation (administration of agents to remove excess iron from the body).
 These seven studies only recruited people with HbSS or HbSβºthal genotypes so the results do not apply to people with the HbSC genotype.